luisdelaye/CurSa/README.md

 Last update: April 14, 2022.

 The scripts in this repository facilitate the manipulation of data (metadata and fasta sequences) downloaded from GISAID to make phylogenetic analysis of SARS-CoV-2.
 In particular, the scripts provided here allow to subsample sequences from GISAID to make a phylogeneitc analysis in Nextstrain (Figure 1).
 We also provide scripts to facilitate visualization of sequences in Microreact.
 The scripts provided here also facilitate the curation of names from locations, divisions and countries from metadata downloaded from GISAID.
 This curation is an important step to properly display of sequences in Nextstrain and Microreact.
+To run CurSa scripts you only need to have Perl and a Linux environment.
 We used these scripts to create [Mexstrain](https://ira.cinvestav.mx/mexstrain/).

 <p align="center">
   <img width="720" height="405" src="https://github.com/luisdelaye/CurSa/blob/main/Figure-1-CurSa.jpeg">